White guilt: In the United States

 Since 2016, white liberals rate non-white groups more positively than they do whites.
 Every other racial group feels more positive about their own race than they do about other races, according to polling carried out by American National Election Studies in 2018.
+This has been attributed to a desire to separate themselves from the racist-appearing postures of then-president Donald Trump and some of his followers.

 In October 2018, The Economist proposed that an increase in Americans claiming Native American ancestry, often incorrectly, may be explained by attempts to "absolve them of collective European guilt for the genocide of indigenous people".
-In 2019, it was reported how liberal white Americans were being influenced by white guilt, changing patterns of political and social behaviour to be more racially inclusive since the election of Donald Trump.
+In 2019, it was alleged that liberal white Americans were being influenced by white guilt, changing patterns of political and social behaviour to be more racially inclusive after the election of Donald Trump.
 This included the methods by which Democratic nominees were being considered for the 2020 presidential election.

-In October 2019, students at middle school in Massachusetts raised money for the Mashpee Wampanoag Tribe, after learning that the tribe had dealt with the first colonists from the Mayflower.
-The school director said it had "left all our students with this sense of European guilt", and one student remarked "If we don’t try to repair what our ancestors did, the tribes will die off".
+In October 2019, students at a middle school in Massachusetts raised money for the Mashpee Wampanoag Tribe, after they learned about the mistreatment of the tribe's ancestors by European colonists.
+The director of the school said it had "left all our students with this sense of European guilt, or something", and one student remarked "If we don't try to repair what our ancestors did, the tribes will die off".

 In Australia

-Author Sally Morgan 1987's book My Place, which explores Aboriginal identity, has come under critique for providing European Australians with a narrative of colonization in Australia which, critics argue, too generously assuages white settler guilt.
-Marcia Langton has described the book as a kind of an unearned catharsis for European guilt: "The book is a catharsis.
+Author Sally Morgan 1987's book My Place, which explores Aboriginal identity, has come under critique for providing European Australians with a narrative of colonization in Australia which, critics argue, considerably minimizes white settler guilt.
+Marcia Langton has described the book as a kind of an unearned clearance for European guilt: "The book is a catharsis.
 It gives release and relief, not so much to Aboriginal people oppressed by psychotic racism, as to the whites who wittingly and unwittingly participated in it".